KevinMusgrave/easy-module-attribute-getter/README.md

 pytorch_getter = PytorchGetter()
 models = pytorch_getter.get_multiple("model", args.models)
 ```
-"models" is a dictionary that maps from strings to the desired objects, which have already been initialized with the parameters specified in the config file.
+"models" is a dictionary that maps from strings ("modelA" and "modelB") to the desired objects, which have already been initialized with the parameters specified in the config file.

 ### Access multiple modules in one line
 Say you want access to the default package (torchvision.models), as well as the pretrainedmodels package, and two other custom model modules, X and Y. You can register these: